Guide · 7 min read

 The rule: a viewer scrolling the App Store should be able to spot your app by its color and frame language before reading the name.
 If every screenshot looks like the Apple Marketing Tools sample, you have no visual identity on the shelf.

 Pick a 2-color palette, use it consistently across all 6-8 screenshots, and treat the device frame as part of the brand — not a default.
+The device-framed screenshot templates in AppsTemple are built around this principle: pick a color, apply it across frames, ship a consistent shelf presence.

 5. Put social proof inside frame 1